united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 ### Definition of when to change the UID
 If we can move a product from point "A" in the production to point "B" or back without causing problems from a process perspective, the UID of the product should stay the same.
-(For example if the product only gets transported between point a and b).
+(For example if the product only gets transported between point "A" and "B").

-If moving the object produces problems (e.g. moving a not yet tested object in the bin "tested Products"), the object should have gotten a new UID on its regular way.
+If moving the object produces problems (e.g. moving a not yet tested object in the bin "tested products"), the object should have gotten a new UID on its regular way.

-**Example 1: Testing**
+#### Example 1: Testing
-Even thought Testing doesn't change the part itself, it changes its state in the production process:
+Even thought testing a product doesn't change the part itself, it changes its state in the production process:
 - it gets something like a virtual "certificate"
-- the value increases
+- the value increases because of that

-**Example 2: Transport**
+#### Example 2: Transport
 Monitored Transport over a significant distance (not the transport between two nearby assets).
 - parts value increases